 Mikemilken.com » Biography

-Named one of the '75 Most Influential People of the 21st Century' by Esquire magazine, Michael Milken is beginning his fifth decade of driving social change.
+Named one of the '75 Most Influential People of the 21st Century' by Esquire magazine, Michael Milken is beginning his fifth decade of driving social change with a consistent focus on disrupting - and improving - the status quo.
 It was in 1972, three years after Milken began a legendary career on Wall Street, when his wife told him her mother had been diagnosed with breast cancer.
 That marked the beginning of his search for medical solutions, which has played as large a role in his life as his better-known innovations in finance.
 Nearly 33 years after he began parallel careers in philanthropy and finance, Fortune magazine wrote, "No one had ever really pulled together the full picture of how - and how much - (Milken) has shaken up the medical establishment and saved lives."
 Fortune corrected that with a 2004 cover story under the headline The Man Who Changed Medicine.
+Fortune stressed the changes he wrought, not just the checks he wrote.
+"Now thousands are living longer - and leaders everywhere are taking notice."

 In 1982, Milken formalized his previous philanthropy by co-founding the Milken Family Foundation (www.mff.org), which was to be endowed with several hundred million dollars.
 The Foundation has worked closely with more than 1,000 organizations around the world.
 Over the past three decades, it has supported extensive programs to help address difficult inner-city issues, assist families of children with cancer and build youth programs.
 It has also supported worldwide research on pediatric neurology, nutrition, leukemia, brain cancer and breast cancer.
 The MFF's most acclaimed program, the Milken Educator Awards, was established in 1985 and is now the largest teacher-recognition program in the U.S., operating in partnership with state departments of education across America.
 Dubbed the "Oscars of Teaching" by Teacher Magazine, it has awarded tens of millions of dollars to honor thousands of K-12 teachers and principals.
 Each educator receives an unrestricted $25,000 prize and participates in an annual professional-development conference.

-Milken is chairman of FasterCures (www.fastercures.org), a think tank - or, as its staff calls it, an "action tank" - dedicated to accelerating cures and improving treatment outcomes for all life-threatening diseases.
-FasterCures, based in Washington, D.C., evaluates the entire research process, identifying barriers to progress, engages people and organizations, and proposes economic incentives and regulatory efficiencies to accelerate scientific discovery.
+In 1995, he hosted the first Cancer Summit, an event that led to a 1998 March on Washington in support of increased funding of biomedical research.
+Over the five years following the March, Congress increased the resources of the National Institutes of Health from $14 billion per year to $27 billion.
+To date, that incremental increase represents approximately $200 billion in additional public funding above the 1998 baseline.
+The yield on that investment is accelerated scientific discovery that has saved, enhanced and extended millions of lives around the world.
+When funding increases slowed in 2003, Milken founded FasterCures, which works to remove bureaucratic and regulatory barriers to progress against all life-threatening diseases.
+Based in Washington, D.C., FasterCures, evaluates the entire research process, identifying barriers to progress, engages people and organizations, and proposes economic incentives and regulatory efficiencies to accelerate scientific discovery.
 Through Congressional testimony, conferences, reports and research, it is helping shape public policy on a broad range of health issues.Because current budget pressures threaten continued life-saving investments, Milken has called for a renewed national commitment to biomedical research.
-In September 2012, FasterCures hosted A Celebration of Science in Washington to honor scientific achievement and draw attention to the profound human, social and economic benefits that flow from research.
+In September 2012, FasterCures hosted A Celebration of Science in Washington to honor scientific achievement and draw attention to its profound human, social and economic benefits.
 Senior members of Congress, from both parties, joined more than 1,000 leaders in medical research, bioscience, patient advocacy, industry, philanthropy and public policy.
-In a Wall Street Journal op-ed article on the opening day of the conference, Milken cited “an important role for government in fostering basic science.”
+In a Wall Street Journal op-ed article on the opening day of the conference, Milken cited "an important role for government in fostering basic science."

 Milken also founded the Prostate Cancer Foundation (www.pcf.org), whose competitive research grants to more than 1,600 programs at 200 research centers in 20 countries make it the world's largest philanthropic source of funds for prostate cancer research.
 A BusinessWeek cover story surveyed Milken's "quest to cure cancer," reporting that scientists "are convinced they're close to unraveling [its] biological details.
 And Milken 'has done more to advance the cause' than anyone."
 Charles Myers, M.D., president of the American Institute for Diseases of the Prostate, says simply, "Milken revolutionized the field."
 The late Dominick Dunne wrote in Vanity Fair that one doctor told him Milken's support "had advanced the study of the disease by 40 years."
 In addition to raising hundreds of millions of dollars directly from the public for research, the PCF's advocacy has produced many times that amount in government, academic and pharmaceutical industry programs.